YifanZhangHust/yingtaoluo.github.io/_pages/publications.md

 [Google Scholar](https://scholar.google.com/citations?user=g_MmNEoAAAAJ) (\* Equal Contribution)

-The name of some manuscripts are hidden before official acceptance, following the double blind submission rule.
+The titles of some papers are hidden before official acceptance, following the double blind submission rule.

 ## 2021
 * (A Causal Method for Online Healthcare).